-- Provide an overview of the study design. - State the design of the research (e.g. prospective, retrospective, randomised controlled study, etc). - Explain how the study design will answer the research question or aims. - Include the anticipated duration of the study (months/years).
+- Provide an overview of the study design. - State the design of the research (e.g. prospective, retrospective, randomised controlled study, etc).

+- Please describe the measures taken to minimize or avoid bias in your study.
+For example randomisation or blinding. - Explain how the study design will answer the research question or aims. - Include the anticipated duration of the study (months/years).
 And the anticipated data collection period.